 My years of experience teaching at international campuses, has taught me very important lessons of multiculturalism.
 My privilege of living as a white man in a white man’s world is over.

 With exposure to the anger, the passion, enthusiasm and the love of millions of world citizens demands that your head must eventually come out of the sand.
-What you see, what you hear, and most importantly what your heart and brain will slowly internalize and comprehend will answer the question, are part of the problem, or will you be part of the solution?
+What you see, what you hear, and most importantly what your heart and brain will slowly internalize and comprehend will answer the question: Are you part of the problem, or will you be part of the solution?

 One can no longer lean into the overused comfortable excuse of “I didn’t know!”
 With awareness comes responsibility, and whether you choose to accept bias media coverage of your choosing, you are now aware of the problem.